-- 24.1 Possible actions under Level 2 may include, but are not limited to, one or more of the following outcomes: - No further action to be taken - Any outcome at Level 1 - Temporary withdrawal from placement, other work-based setting or related learningactivity - Reparation to the University or individual in respect of loss caused - Referral to the Police or other external authority - A financial penalty (up to £1000)1 - Restorative justice - The matter be referred to another Level or for consideration under another University process - 24.2 The student is notified in writing normally within 8 working days of the decision of the Head of Department or nominee, with reasons, and any actions to be taken. - 24.3 A copy of the decision letter and associated documentation is retained centrally by the Student Casework team.
+- 23.2 The student is invited to a meeting with the Head of Department or nominee to discuss the concern and any support needs the student may have.
+The student is given a full opportunity to respond to the concern.
+The Head of Department may invite other staff members to attend the meeting and may consult with and seek information from other persons in order to deal with the matter and to provide support to the student.
+Records of previous meetings under this Procedure and any action plans may be available at the meeting. - 23.3 The student is normally given at least 5 working days' notice of the meeting and is provided in advance of the meeting with relevant documentation supporting the concern. - 23.4 Following the meeting, the Head of Department or nominee determines - whether the concerns are justified and/or any allegations about the student's conduct are founded and, if so - whether or not the student's professional suitability is compromised or may become compromised and any actions to be taken. - 23.5 Such actions may include, but are not limited to, one or more of the following outcomes: - No further action to be taken - Any outcome at Level 1 - Temporary withdrawal from placement, other work-based setting or related learning activity - Reparation to the University or individual in respect of loss caused - Referral to the Police or other external authority - A financial penalty (up to £1000)1 - Restorative justice - The matter be referred to another Level or for consideration under another University process - 23.6 The student is notified in writing normally within 8 working days of the meeting of the decision of the Head of Department or nominee, with reasons, and any actions to be taken. - 23.7 A copy of the decision letter and associated documentation is retained centrally by the Student Casework team.

-25 Level 3: Professional Suitability Hearing
+24 Level 3: Professional Suitability Hearing

-- A concern that it is inappropriate to consider at a lower level or a critical matter is dealt with by a Professional Suitability Panel at a hearing. - 25.2 A Professional Suitability Panel is convened by the Director of Student and Academic Services (SAS).
-The Panel normally consists of: - A PVC/Executive Dean of Faculty, or Deputy, or an Associate Dean, or an Assistant Vice-Chancellor, or a Head of Department (not from the student's department) - who will act as - one member of academic staff from the Department in which the student is based - one independent member of academic staff from another Department within the University or a senior member of staff from a Professional Services if particular expertise is required, and - one member of the relevant profession and external to the University.
+- 24.1 A concern that it is inappropriate to consider at a lower level or a critical matter is dealt with by a Professional Suitability Panel at a hearing. - 24.2 A Professional Suitability Panel is convened by the Director of Student and Academic Services (SAS).
+The Panel normally consists of: - A PVC/Executive Dean of Faculty, or Deputy, or an Associate Dean, or an Assistant Vice-Chancellor, or a Head of Department (not from the student's department) - who will act as Chair - one member of academic staff from the Department in which the student is based - one independent member of academic staff from another Department within the University or a senior member of staff from a Professional Services if particular expertise is required, and - one member of the relevant profession and external to the University.